dakadkart/xyz-documentation/docs/cli/add-on.md

-# Add-on features via HERE CLI
+# Add-on features via HERE Data Hub CLI

-In this section we give you a quick overview of the advanced HERE CLI commands for Data Hub Add-on features in Data Hub Spaces.
+In this section we give you a quick overview of the advanced HERE Data Hub CLI commands for Data Hub Add-on features in Data Hub Spaces.

 ## Schema Validation for GeoJSON data